Jakub-Horacek/drumpad-v2/README.md

 This new version, Drumpad 2.0, is built using the Vue 3 framework with TypeScript, bringing the project up to date with modern web development practices.
 The core idea remains the same: you can play virtual drums by hitting keys, and the app will play corresponding drum sounds.
 It's a fun and interactive way to experiment with rhythm and sound.

+> [!NOTE]
-> **Note:** Drumpad 2.0 is still in development.
+> Drumpad 2.0 is still in development.
 Once this version is finished, I will probably archive the old project.

 ---